mulle-sde/mulle-match/README.md

 A *patternfile* resides in either the `ignore.d` folder or the `match.d` folder.
 It's filename is composed of three segments.
-The first digits-only segment is there to proritize patternfiles.
+The first digits-only segment is there to prioritize patternfiles.
 Lower numbers are matched before higher numbers (`ls` sorting) .
-The second segment gives the type of the file.
-And the last segment the category of the file.
-A type is required, a category is optional.
+The second segment gives the *type* of the file.
+And the last segment is the *category* of the file.
+A *type* is required, a *category* is optional.

 ![](dox/mulle-match-match.png)